Showing posts with label Entrepreneurship. Show all posts

 You’re ambitious!
 What is your endgame vision?

 “Apple Vision Pro has changed everything!
-In the not-so-distant-future, every home will need a headset.
+In the not-so-distant-future, every home will have a headset.
 Think the sticker price is too high?
 Well, after you say goodbye to your TV, your desktop, your laptop, your tablets, maybe even your cell phone, you are going to experience a tremendous savings.
-What do you think homeowners do with all those savings?
-Well, I hope they will want to make home improvements.
-That is why I’m developing a quality of life app
+What do you think homeowners will do with all those savings?
+I’m hoping they will want to fix up the home and I think the Apple Vision Pro will help them do that.
+This is why I’m developing a quality of life app that uses virtual reality and AI avatars.

-that uses virtual reality and AI avatars to improve the home.
-Let’s say you want to paint a wall.
-You’re a Bob Ross fan, so you select the Bob Ross avatar to help you determine your square footage and how much paint you will need.
-He helps you browse through “The Wall Paint” colors.
-Take a stroll with Bob through some happy trees or wonderful waterfalls; AI Bob Ross shows you exactly how to paint that coveted image on your wall for under $100.
+Let’s say you want to paint your wall.
+You’re a Bob Ross fan, so you select the 'Bob Ross' avatar to help you determine your square footage #input.
+Next, Bob helps you browse through 'The Wall Paint' colors.
+You and fake Bob take a stroll through some Japanese cherry blossom happy tree forests in Tokyo or you see a wonderful tropical waterfall on the island of Maui, and AI Bob Ross shows you exactly how to paint that on your wall #output.
+Best part, he helps you get the job done for around $100 from the comfort of your living room.

-Now that your wall looks like the Sistine Chapel, you decide you hate your entertainment center, so Bob Vila steps in to help you repurpose and reuse instead of buy new.
-Vila helps you match your kitchen table and your end tables with “The Wood Stain.”
-When it’s all said and done, Bob gives you the Restoration Hardware look for less than $300.
-Finally, you want Martha Stewarts help to revitalize your dressers with “The Furniture Paint.”
-She gets your dressers looking like works of art and she does it for less than a $100.
+Now that your wall looks like the Sistine Chapel, you decide you hate your entertainment center, so the 'Bob Vila’ AI avatar steps in to help you repurpose and reuse instead of buy new.
+Vila helps you match your entertainment center, your kitchen table, and your end tables using “Weather Wash” reactive wood stain.
+When it’s all said and done, Vila gives you the Restoration Hardware look for $300 instead of $3,000.

-You’re having so much fun and saving so much money, you start your own channel and share it on my DIY app, which will be similar to the gaming app “Twitch.”
 That kind of forward-looking program would go beyond anything in the App Store now.
-The future demands a platform where smart creatives can: find inspiration, discuss their problems, explore solutions, plan their projects, learn skills, purchase supplies, watch and/or record instructional videos, share their experience, and make repeat purchases.
+The future demands a platform where smart creatives can: find inspiration, plan projects, learn skills, discuss problems, explore solutions, purchase supplies, watch and/or record instructional videos, share their experiences, and make repeat purchases.
 It’s called an integrated development environment and it could have a heavy viral coefficient.
 I’m talking… escape velocity.” πŸš€

 “They’re gross.
 They’re stinky.
 They are hard to use.
 The problem I had with oil-based wood stains is that I couldn’t get the colors that I wanted because I’m not a professional finisher.
 I didn’t really understand how to wipe on, wipe off, and layer color tones like professional applicators have to.
 Also, and worst of all, they off-let carbon and harmful volatile organic compounds (VOC’s.)
 That’s bad for applicators and bad for homeowners.
 Ugh… don’t even get me started on the dry times.
 Anyways, I solved these problems by inventing my own wood stain.
 CleanTech Coatings is now on the shelf.
 The value is that anyone can get the high-end Restoration Hardware look, at a Walmart price.
 I love solving this problem.
 It’s my passion.”

 “As a passionate artist, I knew I could help Apple’s green initiative, but more importantly the applicators.
 I just didn’t know where to start or what to build.
 I had a hunch that my blog would allow me to explore groups of DIYers to see if they shared my pain.
 So I started with a discreet survey built around my pain points and I learned that my readers were experiencing the same problems that I was.
-I called them when they would let me and just had basic conversations about what they wanted.
+I called them and just had basic conversations about what they wanted.
 I thought I knew what they wanted but they asked me to focus on the benefits of water-based wood stain, because that’s what they were willing to pay for.
 I thought a water-based wood stain made sense because very little innovation has occurred in the coatings category in the last hundred years and formulating seemed technically feasible, so I invented one.”

 So the stain was your minimum viable product, did your customers want more than a wood stain?